fmatter/glossing_bootstrap/README.md

 ```

-Here, there are three distinct word forms: *ŋajaga*, *dhiː*, and *ndugal*, two of which in turn consist of a root and suffixes.
+Here, there are three distinct word forms: *ŋajaka*, *t̪iː*, and *ntukal*, two of which in turn consist of a root and suffixes.
 These g-words as part of a larger p-word are delimited with `=`, just like roots and affixes inside a g-word are delimited with `-`.

 <!-- manhaŋ-gu=naŋ-gal ŋima-nhi